SamikshaRaundal23/healthcare_app/README.md

 📅 Appointment Booking System

+Patients can:

-Patients can: Book appointments with doctors using a dedicated booking interface Doctors can:View scheduled appointments using an interactive Google Calendar integration Manage upcoming visits via a calendar dashboard
+Book appointments with doctors using a dedicated booking interface Doctors can:

+View scheduled appointments using an interactive Google Calendar integration

+Manage upcoming visits via a calendar dashboard

 .................................................................................................................................................................................................................